Event Registration FAQ's

 How can I promote my event within my community?

-There are lots of ways you can promote your event within your community.
-These include posters, local radio, local press, and simply by spreading the word.
-For further info see our event organiser toolkit.
+There are many ways you can promote your event within your community.
+These include posters, local radio, local press, social media and word of mouth.

 Is National Heritage Week promoted nationally?